Getting Started with SFTP (Offline Data Hosting)

 sftp -P PORT_NUMBER username@sftp.surepay.com

-3. Create GPG key for signing and metadata.json
+3. Create GPG Key for Signing

 Command line